Cdiamondcoin/dpt-token/README.md

 # Diamond network  DPT token ERC20 Smart Contract

-One of the main purposes of [Diamond Network Project](https://cdiamondcoin.com/) is to create a diamond backed stable coin.
+One of the main purposes of [Cdiamondcoin Project](https://cdiamondcoin.com/) is to create a diamond backed-up stablecoin.
 To use the services of the platform you will need a utility token called DPT - Diamond Platform Token.
-Current repository contains the [ERC20](https://github.com/ethereum/EIPs/issues/20) compatible smart contract of DPT token, and also the smart contract supporting the ICO of DPT.
+The current repository contains the [ERC20](https://github.com/ethereum/EIPs/issues/20) compatible smart contract of DPT token, and also the smart contract supporting the ICO of DPT.

 ## Prerequisities